Deploy with Podman & Podman Compose

 Here’s a brief summary of what each file in the command does:

-3. compose.monitoring.yml: Enables optional monitoring with Prometheus (for collecting metrics) and Grafana (for visualizing them in dashboards).
+3. compose.monitoring.yml: Enables monitoring with Prometheus (for collecting metrics) and Grafana (for visualizing them in dashboards).

-4. compose.traefik.yml: Manages the Traefik reverse proxy for secure routing and HTTPS.
+4. compose.traefik.yml: Manages the Traefik reverse proxy, which handles secure routing and automatic HTTPS certificate generation from Let's Encrypt.

 2. After running the command, check if all containers are running as expected: